pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/rnn-nmt-attention/index.md

 Notice that if the set of weights that the decoder uses to combine the encoder hidden states is the same for all decoder hidden states, this will not solve the problem as the decoder may need to focus on different parts of the input at different time steps.
 We therefore make the weights _dynamic and dependent on the decoder hidden state_.

 The attention mechanism will calculate these weights: it will  make use of this observation by providing the decoder network with a look at the _entire_ input sequence at every decoding step _and_ having the decoder decide what input words are important at any point in time and effectively making the context dependent on decoder time step.

+The current decoder state can be thought as a _query_  while the encoder states $h_i$ can be thought as _keys_ and the contents of such hidden state as _values_.
+The attention weights are computed by comparing the query against each of the keys and passing the results via a softmax.
+The values are then used to create a weighted sum of the encoder hidden states to obtain the new decoder state ie. a vector that incorporates all the encoder hidden states.
+Note that keys and values are the same in this description but they can also be different.

 ```